-Doodle3D is the company behind the Doodle 3D Wifi Box - a little device that plugs into your 3D printer and makes it wirelessly accessible to your computer, tablet, and smartphone.
-After a successful kickstarter campaign, they have now expanded their product line with a new product, a simple sketching app that makes 3D design easy and fun, called Doodle3D Transform.
+Doodle3D is the company behind the Doodle 3D Wifi Box - a little device that plugs into your 3D printer and makes it wirelessly accessible to your computer.

 How Doodle3D used Voucherify to manage Kickstarter backers’ licenses

 To make this happen, Peter and the rest of the Doodle3D team decided on launching another Kickstarter campaign.
 One of the rewards was lifelong access to the application.
 As the app is plaintended to work with a paid subscription model, the idea was to send out individual license keys that are accepted as payment, giving lifelong access.

 The project succeeded and 1626 backers contributed.
 This translated into over 2400 license vouchers and this is how they managed to organize them with Voucherify.